The Fulbright Singapore Student Program: A one-year grant for graduate study in the United States

 One-Year Graduate Study Grants

-- Applicants must be Singaporean citizens and permanent residents.
+- Applicants must be Singaporean citizens or permanent residents.

 - Leadership potential with exceptional promise and demonstrated involvement in community outreach.